roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Before unboxing all of those packages, keep in mind the following:

 - You need to **discharge static electricity** that may be on your hands.
-Static electricity can damage your components particularly your matherboard.
+Static electricity can damage your components particularly your motherboard.
 Fortunately, it's easy to do.
 You need to periodically touch any metal object like your PC case, heater or filing cabinet.
 If you feel paranoid, there are <a target="_blank" rel="noopener" href="https://www.newegg.com/rosewill-rtk-001/p/N82E16899261001">special wrist straps</a> for you.
 - Be careful when you install or connect your components.
 Parts and cables are designed to be connected easily.
 If you find yourself **pressing too much**, chances are it's a signal to revisit what you are trying to connect and how.
 Exceptions happen since you probably would buy new things which have never been connected.

 Now it's time to get our hands dirty!

 ### Motherboard

-Motherboard is a central component.
+The motherboard is a central component.
 So I started unboxing from it.

 ![MSI X470 Gaming Max Unboxing](./img/msi-x470-gaming-max-unboxing.jpg "MSI X470 Gaming Max Unboxing")
 <div class="image-title">Motherboard Unboxing</div>

-It has a lots of ports which we are going to be used further in this section.
+It has lots of ports which we are going to use further in this section.

 ![MotherBoard](./img/msi-x470-gamin-plus-detailed-view.jpg "MotherBoard")
 <div class="image-title">Motherboard.
 Detailed View</div>